zeropointnine/hqpwv/readme_enduser.md

 5. Navigate to the url from any desktop or mobile browser that's on the same network as HQPlayer and HQPWV.

 # Troubleshooting tips
 TODO

 # Roadmap, possible TODOs
 - Support (or validate use with) HQPlayer Embedded.
-- Consider supporting older versions of Desktop Safari and Mobile Safari?
+- Consider supporting older versions of Desktop Safari and Mobile Safari
-- Consider signing executables?
+- Consider signing executables for major and minor releases.
-- Volume control (lol).
-- Support repeat and (maybe) random playback.
 - Filter (search) controls to the library view.
-- Pagination system for extremely-large user libraries?
 - Flat track listing view, with filter controls.
 - Zoomed-in "now playing" view.
 - Saved playlists.
+- Support random playback.
+- Pagination system for extremely-large user libraries?
-- Add 'metadata layer' to track number of plays and likes.
+- ~~Add 'metadata layer' to track number of plays and likes.~~ added
-- ~~Allow for running HQPWV on a different machine than HQPlayer.~~ done
 - ~~Add UI for controling HQPlayer upsampling filters.~~ added
+- ~~Allow for running HQPWV on a different machine than HQPlayer.~~ added
+- ~~Volume control~~ added
+- ~~Add repeat setting.~~ added